Reconquista: Concept and duration

+Mirror medieval narratives

+The emirs of Córdoba do not seem to have brought forward a narrative of territorial recovery for losses in northern Iberia in the 8th and 9th centuries.
+They never controlled the whole Iberian peninsula nor did they actually put much effort into such control even at the peak of their power.
+A narrative of recovery was formulated in the wake of the 1064 Christian taking of Barbastro (as the place was conquered in 1065 by al-Muqtadir ibn Hud), during the first taifa period.
+Whatever the case, the Muslim retaking of Barbastro was soon overshadowed by the 1085 Christian conquest of Toledo (a much more important city), which proved to be permanent.
+The rhetoric of recovery was more prominently used as a trope by Almoravids and Almohads, to the degree that their legitimacy as foreign dynasties relied on their ability to counter Christian expansion.
+It is so far recorded for successful military operations in locations such as Valencia and Talavera (Almoravids) and Almería and Silves (Almohads).

 Background

 Landing in Visigothic Hispania and initial expansion

-In 711, a predominantly Berber army commanded by Tariq ibn Ziyad crossed the Strait of Gibraltar, engaging a Visigothic force led by King Roderic at the Battle of Guadalete (19–26 July) in a moment of severe infighting and division across the Visigothic Kingdom of Hispania.
+In 711, a predominantly Berber army commanded by Tariq ibn Ziyad crossed the Strait of Gibraltar to invade Iberia, engaging a Visigothic force led by King Roderic at the Battle of Guadalete (19–26 July) in a moment of severe infighting and division across the Visigothic Kingdom of Hispania.
 Many of Roderic's troops deserted, leading to his defeat.
 He drowned while crossing the Guadalquivir.

 After Roderic's defeat, the Umayyad governor of Ifriqiya, Musa ibn Nusayr, joined Tariq, directing a campaign against different towns and strongholds in Hispania.
 Some, like Mérida, Córdoba, or Zaragoza in 712, and probably Toledo as well, were captured.
 Others agreed to a treaty in exchange for maintaining autonomy, such as Theodemir's dominion in the southeastern peninsula, or the area of Pamplona.
 The invading Islamic armies did not exceed 60,000 men.